How do I find answers to questions about the insurance the University offers students?

 What do I do if I have an urgent issue?

-Students without an appointment and who have urgent problems will be offered an assessment by a nurse or clinician during office hours.
-For after hours urgent health concerns, please call the page operator at (202) 444.7243 and ask for the SHC clinician on call.
+Students unable to obtain an appointment and who have urgent problems will be offered an assessment by a nurse or clinician during office hours at the Main Campus SHC.
+For after hours urgent health concerns, please call the page operator at (202) 444-7243 and ask for the SHC clinician on call.

 How do I provide feedback regarding my experience at the student health center?

 We are always interested in feedback from our students.
 You can provide anonymous feedback here.
 You may also contact our Medical Director Dr. Leanne Lash at firstname.lastname@example.org or administrator Elaine Whetzel at email@example.com

 sexually transmitted infections (sti) AND CONTRACEPTIVES

 Does the Student Health Center provide STI screening and treatment?

 Yes.
 We can provide a full array of testing and treatment for STIs.